alchemyplatform/Build-Your-NFT-Explorer/README.md

 Built on top of ReactJs, this repo showcase the functionalities of the [Alchemy NFT API](https://www.alchemy.com/nft-api):
-- Keep track of your NFTs on Polygon, Ethereum, and Mumbai.
+- Keep track of your NFTs
 - Search NFTs by collection
-- Filter by Smart Contract address
+- Filter by an NFT Smart Contract address

-and display the images, attributes, collection name, and creator of your favourite NFTs.
+and display the images, attributes, collection name, and creator of your favorite NFTs.

 Supporting both ERC1155 and ERC721!